Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Introduction

-Pulsars are detected most commonly in the radio band due to the coherent nature of radio emission.
-Broadly, pulsars divide into two classes as shaped by their history of accretion.
-Pulsars where significant accretion has taken place have shorter spin periods as compared to younger, non-recycled or slow pulsars.
-In most cases, accretion modifies the structure of milli-second pulsar (MSP) magnetospheres, and by extension emission regions.
-As a consequence, MSP profiles are typically more complex.
-Therefore, non-recycled pulsars provide a simpler window into the physics that drives the emission process.
-Their radio emission is characterized by a rich collection of behaviors that in turn reflect the physical conditions of the underlying fundamental magnetospheric plasma physics.
-Broadly, these behaviors can be subdivided into two categories; those that involve amplitude modulation of some form e.g. nulling, giant pulses, mode changing, periodic emission etc, \citep{nulling,giant_pulses,mode_changing,amp_mod}, and those that relate to apparent motion of emission across the beam such as subpulse drift \citep{subpulse_drift}.
-While some MSPs show some of these behaviors \citep{Mahajan_2018,msp_ben}, most MSPs do not have detectable single pulses, making them much more difficult to study.
+Pulsars divide into roughly two observational classes; those with and without a history of accretion.
+Pulsars where significant accretion has taken place have shorter spin periods as compared to younger, non-recycled pulsars.
+Millisecond pulsar (MSP) pulse profiles are far more complex than non-recycled pulsars.
+It is likely accretion modifies the structure of MSP magnetospheres, and by extension, emission regions; there is also strong evidence that MSP radio emission partly arises from the light cylinder rather than the polar cap \citep{kramer2025radioemissionlightcylinder}.
+There are few MSPs from which single pulses are detectable.
+In contrast, non-recycled pulsars, in particular older pulsars with longer spin periods, show strong evidence for a more organized emission geometry \citep{core_cone}, and single pulses are more easily detectable.
+This single-pulse radio emission is characterized by a rich collection of behaviors that in turn reflect the changing physical conditions of the underlying fundamental magnetospheric plasma physics.
+Broadly, these behaviors can be subdivided into two categories; those that involve amplitude modulation of some form e.g. nulling, giant pulses, mode changing, periodic amplitude modulation etc, \citep{nulling,giant_pulses,mode_changing,Basu_2025}, and those that relate to apparent motion of emission across the beam such as subpulse drift \citep{subpulse_drift}.
 Studies of these behaviors serve as useful observational constraints for theorists.